-Affordable Broadband: The Comcast Internet Essentials is a welcomed affordable offer which made significant improvements and in Q2 of 2012.
-CETF learned that 3,000 California households completed the process at the end of the 2011.
+Affordable Broadband: The Comcast Internet Essentials is a welcomed affordable offer.
+CETF learned that 3,000 California households completed the process at the end of the year.
 BAA partners are promoting it to eligible families but find they are spending more time than expected reporting issues to Comcast and sitting with clients on the phone with Comcast to help them enroll.
 CETF is assisting non-profits pursue agreements with wholesale resellers to enable offers at \$14.95 for cable and \$9.95 for DSL where possible.